 Bed Sharing Safely: Not All Co-Sleeping is Created Equal

-"You get babies sleeping in lighter sleep and you get mothers who are breastfeeding sleeping in lighter sleep, and that's a very significant difference as regards each being able to track and monitor and respond to the presence and physical activities of the other," McKenna said.
+"You get babies sleeping in lighter sleep and you get mothers who are breastfeeding sleeping in lighter sleep and that's a very significant difference as regards each being able to track and monitor and respond to the presence and physical activities of the other," he said.

-Another method McKenna deemed safe is what he calls separate-surface co-sleeping, where the baby is not in the bed with the parents but close by in the same room.
+Another method that's safe is what McKenna calls separate surface co-sleeping, where the baby is not in the bed with the parents, but close by in the same room.

-"Any time you can find a situation with a committed caregiver sleeping within sensory proximity of the baby, in a situation where each can detect and exchange sensory cues of the other, wherever you get that situation, you have a very protected environment," he said.
+"Any time you can find a situation with a committed caregiver sleeping within sensory proximity of the baby, in a situation where each can detect and exchange sensory cues of the other, wherever you get that situation, you have a very protected environment," he pointed out.

-At the same time, McKenna noted, there are situations where co-sleeping never is appropriate, such as on a sofa, recliner or waterbed.
+At the same time, McKenna noted that there are situations where co-sleeping is never appropriate, such as on a sofa, recliner or waterbed.
 The other major risks include bed-sharing while using alcohol and drugs, along with maternal smoking.

-"The mother having smoked during her pregnancy ... damages the tissues of the baby's arousal mechanism," he said.
-"We know that any kinds of desensitizing drugs or alcohol or sedatives obviously blunt mother's 'responsivity' to her baby."
+"The mother having smoked during her pregnancy damages the tissues of the baby's arousal mechanism," he specified.
+"We know that any kinds of desensitizing drugs or alcohol or sedatives obviously blunts mother's 'responsivity' to her baby."